 The increasing competitive pressure combined with the availability of new "atomistic" tracking technologies forces companies to measure performances more accurately than ever.
-Performance marketing includes all the activities from digital foot printing to the use of machine learning algorithms for gathering and processing customer data (small and big data) aiming at reallocating dynamically marketing investments according to the results achieved on every single marketing initiative and every single time/behavioral unit - e.g. even day, hour of single web access.
-Every performance measure, then, could be integrated in a wider performance metrics framework, moving from tactical marketing actions to overall balanced scorecard-like measurement of company strategic behavior.
+Performance marketing includes all the activities from digital foot printing to the use of machine learning algorithms for gathering and processing customer data (small and big data) aiming at reallocating dynamically marketing investments according to the results achieved on every single marketing initiative and every single time/behavioural unit - e.g. even day, hour of single web access.
+Every performance measure, then, could be integrated in a wider performance metrics framework, moving from tactical marketing actions to overall balanced scorecard-like measurement of company strategic behaviour.

 This course provides a broad range of theories, models, methods, techniques, and specific metrics to measure and evaluate marketing performances in order to set investments and their returns, and ultimately the marketing contribution to company’s value creation.